 Scripture tells us to look to creation as a teacher.
 All around us is God’s masterpiece.
 His Kingdom.
 It pulls me like a magnet.
 I will never comprehend it fully, or understand it but I still love to explore it and find the little bits of paradise that surround us.
 The sea turtle helps me to enjoy a little pocket of one ecosystem that is near me.
 It helps me see a piece of paradise in a broken world.
 A piece of the Creator’s Kingdom.

-This blog is the first shared with HIS, Inc. by guest student blogger and amateur naturalist Jack Jarrard.
+This blog is the first guest blog by high school student and amateur naturalist Jack Jarrard.
 Jack lives with his family on the island of Oahu, Hawaii.
 He loves exploring all of creation and spends time diving and fishing among many other creational endeavors.